Dakota Kai: Storyline with Raquel González (2020–2022)

-After González won the NXT Women's Championship at NXT TakeOver: Stand & Deliver on 7 April, tension began to show between the two as González began displaying more face tactics.
+After González won the NXT Women's Championship at NXT TakeOver: Stand & Deliver, tension began to show between the two as González began displaying more face tactics.
 On 27 July episode of NXT, Kai turned on González, ending their alliance.
 At NXT TakeOver 36 on 22 August, Kai unsuccessfully challenged González for the title.
-On 26 October at Halloween Havoc, she returned as the mysterious person to cost González the title to Mandy Rose in a Trick or Street Fight.
-On 5 December at WarGames, Kai and Toxic Attraction (Gigi Dolin, Jacy Jayne, and Rose) lost to González, Shirai, Cora Jade, and Kay Lee Ray in a WarGames match.
-Kai then competed in the Women's Dusty Rhodes Tag Team Classic with Wendy Choo, defeating Indi Hartwell and Persia Pirotta in the first round, González and Jade in the semifinals on 8 March 2022 at Roadblock, but lost to Shirai and Kay Lee Ray in the finals.
+On 26 October, at Halloween Havoc, she returned as the mysterious person to cost González the title to Mandy Rose in a Trick or Street Fight.
+At WarGames on 5 December, Kai and Toxic Attraction (Gigi Dolin, Jacy Jayne, and Rose) lost to González, Shirai, Cora Jade, and Kay Lee Ray in a WarGames match.
+Kai then competed in the Women's Dusty Rhodes Tag Team Classic with Wendy Choo, defeating Indi Hartwell and Persia Pirotta in the first round, González and Jade in the semifinals on 8 March at Roadblock, but lost to Shirai and Kay Lee Ray in the finals.

-On 29 March episode of NXT, after Toxic Attraction took out Wendy Choo, Kai attacked the group and was assisted by a returning Raquel González, whom Kai embraced afterwards, turning face for the first time since 2019.
-It was then announced that Kai and González would face Toxic Attraction members Gigi Dolin and Jacy Jayne for the NXT Women's Tag Team Championship during the pre-show of NXT Stand & Deliver on 2 April, in which they were successful in winning the titles.
-Their first title defense was scheduled for the following episode of NXT, losing the titles back to Toxic Attraction due to Mandy Rose’s interference.
-The following week, Kai unsuccessfully challenged Rose for the NXT Women's Championship in what would be her final appearance in NXT.
+On 29 March episode of NXT, after Toxic Attraction took out Choo, Kai attacked the group and was assisted by a returning Raquel González, whom Kai embraced afterwards, turning face.
+At the NXT Stand & Deliver pre-show on 2 April, Kai and González defeated Toxic Attraction members Dolin and Jayne to win the NXT Women's Tag Team Championship.
+However, they dropped the titles back to Toxic Attraction on the following episode of NXT after interference from Rose.
+The following week, Kai failed to win the NXT Women's Championship from Rose in what would be her final appearance in NXT.

-On 29 April 2022, Kai was released from her WWE contract.
+On 29 April 2022, Kai was released from her WWE contract, ending her seven-year tenure with the company.
 She had reportedly expressed to the company that she was not planning on renewing her contract prior to her release.